Pushed to margins of MP politics, Cong looks at redemption strategy during Rahul's visit | Politics

 A similar exercise was implemented by Congress in Gujarat, where like MP, the party is in shambles.

-Barring a 15-months from December 2018 to March 2020 when Kamal Nath was chief minister, the Congress has been out of power in Madhya Pradesh since 2003.
+Barring a 15-month period from December 2018 to March 2020 when Kamal Nath was chief minister, the Congress has been out of power since 2003 in Madhya Pradesh.

 In the 2023 assembly elections, the BJP handed a crushing defeat to Congress by improving its tally in the 230-member House by 54 seats to 163.
 The principal opposition party was reduced to 66 seats.

-In the Lok Sabha elections held months later, the BJP whitewashed the Congress by winning all 29 seats, wresting Kamal Nath's stronghold of Chhindwara.
+Ahead of the 2024 Lok Sabha polls, the BJP made a target of inducting one lakh Congress workers into its fold in order to win all 29 seats in the state.
+It managed to achieve a clean sweep, in the process wresting Kamal Nath's stronghold of Chhindwara.

-Yadav said the party rejuvenation campaign aims to strengthen the organisational framework and establish better coordination and communication among the rank and file, office-bearers, MPs, MLAs, and representatives of various units of the Grand Old Party.
+Arun Yadav said the party rejuvenation campaign aims to strengthen the organisational framework and establish better coordination and communication among the rank and file, office-bearers, MPs, MLAs, and representatives of various units.

 ''After arriving in Bhopal, Rahul Gandhi will visit the state Congress office and attend a meeting of the political affairs committee,'' Verma said, adding that senior leaders from Madhya Pradesh will discuss the political situation and upcoming challenges.